 If, for some reason, you are unable to reach your advisor, try talking to the department chair or the department secretary.
 Usually they will be able to help you with any issues you may have, or they can put you in contact with your advisor.

-If all else fails in contacting your advisor, contact Rebecca Clemens.
-She will be able to help you with some problems and she may be able to get you in touch with your advisor.
+If all else fails in contacting your advisor, contact OSL staff.
+They can help you with some problems and may be able to get you in touch with your advisor.

 To visit the financial aid webpage, click here.